AnneKitsune/minigene/README.md

-# Minigene

-The Minimalistic Game Engine.
+# Minigene - The Fastest Game Engine For Prototyping And ASCII Games!

+Minigene is a game engine specialized in ascii/tile games and fast prototyping.
+It is very easy to create proofs of concept as well as fully developed games!